Were You Injured in a Motorcycle Accident in Alberta Which Was Not Your Fault? Here’s What You Need to Know!

 The amount of general damages awarded in a personal injury case in Alberta can vary widely, depending on the specific circumstances of the case, including the severity of the plaintiff’s injuries, the duration of their pain and suffering, and the impact on their quality of life.

-In Alberta, the Supreme Court of Canada has established a cap on general damages for pain and suffering in personal injury cases.
+The Supreme Court of Canada has established a cap on general damages for pain and suffering in personal injury cases.
 In the case of Andrews v.
 Grand & Toy Alberta Ltd. (1978), the Supreme Court of Canada established a cap on general damages for pain and suffering of $100,000.
 However, this cap was later adjusted for inflation and now stands at approximately $400,000.
+However in certain cases the Alberta Courts have stated that for catastrophic and life altering injuries in motorcycle accident and other personal injury cases it is possible to exceed the cap in appropriate cases.

 How is Pain and Suffering Proven and What are Some Examples of Things to Consider?